Megus/defold-router/README.md

 - The scene description table.
 - URL string to the script of the game object with the proxies.
-- Path to the controller script of your scenes.
+- The path to the controller script of your scenes.
 You should use the same name for all scenes (```controller#script``` is a good choice).
 - Optional: URL of a "Loading..." component (only if you use it).

-Now you can try to run your project and see that your first scene is loaded!
+Now you can try to run your project and see that the Router loaded your first scene!

 ---

 ## Setting up the navigation

 The Router treats each scene as a function which has some input parameters and returns some output.
 This approach is used to decouple scenes.
-Scenes also may have an internal state which is persisted between scene launches.
-The Router will store these states.
+Scenes also may have an internal state which the Router can persist between scene launches.

 There are four ways to change scenes:

-- Scene switching according to rules defined by a routing table (state machine approach).
+- Switch scenes according to rules defined by a routing table (state machine approach).
-- Pushing a new scene to the stack with unloading the current scene.
+- Push a new scene to the stack with unloading the current one.
-- Pushing a new scene to the stack with keeping the current scene loaded, but disabled.
+- Push a new scene to the stack, and keep the current one loaded, but disabled.
-- Showing a popup scene with keeping the current scene.
+- Show a pop-up scene and keep the current one loaded and enabled.

 ### Scenes description table